dornech/utils-mystuff/CONTRIBUTING.md

 ## Issue Reports

-If you experience bugs or general issues with Personal utils package for Python, please have a look on the [issue tracker].
+If you experience bugs or general issues with Personal utilities package for Python, please have a look on the [issue tracker].
 If you don't see anything useful there, please feel free to fire an issue report.